telerik/xamarin-forms-docs/nativecontrols/ios/datasource/getting-started.md

 position: 2
 ---

-# DataSource: Getting Started
+## DataSource for Xamarin.iOS: Getting Started

-This quick start tutorial demonstrates how to create a simple iOS application with <code>TKDataSource</code>.
+This quick start tutorial demonstrates how to create a simple Xamarin.iOS application with <code>TLKDataSource</code>.

 <img width="500" src="../images/datasource-getting-started001.png"/>

-## Setting up TKDataSource
+## Setting up TLKDataSource

-Now that our project is created and the TelerikUI.framework is added, we can start referencing and using the TelerikUI types:
+Now that our project is created and the Telerik.Xamarin.iOS assembly is added, you can start referencing and using the TelerikUI types.

 Open your **UIViewController** file and add a reference to the chart header file: